n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.toolworkflow.md

 * **Database** and enter a workflow ID.
 * **Parameter** and copy in a complete [workflow JSON](/workflows/export-import/).

-### Field to Return

-This must match the name of the output property in the workflow you're calling.

 ### Workflow Values

 --8<-- "_snippets/integrations/builtin/cluster-nodes/langchain-sub-nodes/workflow-values.md"